Core Calculators

 IVA: 16%

-De minimis: No broad China-shipment de minimis; express rules are channel-specific
+De minimis: No broad the United States-shipment de minimis; express rules are channel-specific

 🇪🇺